tmarois/Filebase/README.md

 ...

+## (9) Caching
+If caching is enabled, it will automatically store your results from queries into sub-directories within your database directory.

+Caching will only be used if a specific cache is within the less than the expire time, otherwise it will use live data and automatically replace the existing cache for next time use.

 ## Why Filebase?

 I originally built Filebase because I needed more flexibility, control over the database files, how they are stored, query filtration and a design with very intuitive API methods.